eliblurr/TurntablTitans/hackproject/README.md

 3. Upload a document or type in a query or command to interact with the system.
 4. The system will respond with a summary of the document or answer to the user's query.

+## Next Steps

+- Adding more languages: currently, for text-to-speech we can only support 5 languages (English, French, Russian, Dutch, Spanish), while only English is supported for speech-to-text.
+Adding support for more languages could increase its usefulness and appeal to a wider audience.

+- Improving accuracy, reliability and cost savings: It may be worth investing in further development to improve the accuracy and reliability of the text-to-speech and speech-to-text functions.
+It will also be good to look into an open source Large Language Model, so we can reduce operational costs to zero.

+- Enhancing accessibility: Enhancing accessibility, such as support for Braille displays or integration with assistive technology.

 ## Credits and Acknowledgements
 - The embedding model used in the project is the open souce "all-mpnet-base-v2" model
 - The Large Language model used in the project is the "text-davinci-003" model from OpenAI.
+- Speech-to-Text and Text-to-Speech was achieved using models from Silero.